Adventure Tourism

 • Insurance, risk management, and legalities.

-To ensure that this is a true industry-led initiative, SATSA is inviting all role-players, stakeholders, operators etc. to join hands with the Adventure Chapter to position our destination.
+To ensure this is an industry-led initiative, SATSA invites all role-players, stakeholders, operators, etc., to join hands with the Adventure Chapter to position our destination.
 Several options, from paid membership to free community and stakeholder registration, have been made available as follows:

 1. Become a SATSA Member and join the Adventure Chapter

-Become a member and take full advantage of the work and benefits of the Adventure Chapter as well as the benefits of being a SATSA member.
+Become a member and take full advantage of the work and benefits of the Adventure Chapter and the benefits of being a SATSA member.
+Emerging businesses under R1 million turnover can apply to become a SATSA Growth Affiliate

 2. List your adventure tourism business for free as a Community Member

-To become part of the adventure community, receive information on industry matters and contribute to positioning South Africa as a top Adventure Tourism destination, we have made available a free-of-charge registration to our adventure database.
+You can register on our adventure database to become part of the adventure community, receive information on industry matters, and contribute to positioning South Africa as a top adventure tourism destination.

 This is available to any adventure-related business in South Africa.
-It does not include SATSA Membership and Adventure Chapter benefits and is free of charge.
+It is free of charge but does not include SATSA Membership and Adventure Chapter benefits.

-We invite associations, legal specialists, educational institutions, and any relevant regulatory authorities to join hands with the Adventure Chapter as a Stakeholder and join the discussions and development of standards.
+We invite operators, associations, legal specialists, educational institutions, and any relevant regulatory authorities to join the Adventure Chapter as Stakeholders or Task Team/Technical Working Group members to participate in the discussions and development of standards.

-Please note that this data is kept strictly confidential and individual information will not be shared with any party outside the direct employment of SATSA, of whom all employees have signed confidentiality agreements.
+Please note that this data is kept strictly confidential.
+Individual information will not be shared with any party outside the direct employment of SATSA, for which all employees have signed confidentiality agreements.
 Aggregates of this data will be used to lobby on behalf of the industry.

 Contact Us

-We have a window of opportunity to put adventure tourism on the map in South Africa and these are the first steps to achieving this.
+We have a window of opportunity to put adventure tourism on the map in Southern Africa, and these are the first steps to achieving this.
 And so, the adventure begins…

-Please feel free to contact any of the below Adventure Tourism Committee Members for further details:
+Please feel free to contact any of the following Adventure Tourism Committee Members for further details: